gritchou/algozon/README.md

 ## Next Steps?

 - [x] ~~Clear Filter~~ (Done with the current refinements widget)
-- [x] ~~Handle Responsive~~ (Added a toggle button to hide facets && sidenav mode is now over when on small screen)
+- [x] ~~Handle Responsive~~ (Added a toggle button to hide facets & sidenav mode is now over when on small screen)
 - [ ] Accessibility
-- [ ] Add a customized component when there is no results.
+- [ ] Add a customized component when there are no results.
 - [ ] Cross-browser (The page has been tested on chrome and firefox, it is important to test it at least on the other evergreen browsers)
 - [ ] Write Tests
 - [ ] Limit to three lines the product highlight to avoid a jump when it's too long.